aml-org/amf-custom-validator/README.md

 Implementation of a validator for the AMF validation profile syntax backed by a rego translation.

+## Evironment

+In order for the build and test process the following environment variales must be
+defined:

+- _GO_: path to the go binary going to be used to compile and run tests
+- _AMF_: path to an AMF jar going to be used to parse examples and validate the validation profile dialect

+## Test

+`make test`

 ## Directory structure

 - `cmd`